Wait, Input, and Resume

 From the CLI

-# Provide the answer directly
+# Provide the answer directly (auto-detects the pending wait)

-kitaru executions input <exec-id> --wait approve_summary --value true
+kitaru executions input <exec-id> --value true

 # Interactive mode — shows the question and schema, prompts for input